pauljamieson/grocery-list-app/README.md

  - Add prices to estimate your costs before going to the store.
  - Add store areas to group items found close to each other.

-Back-end is node express and postgres.
+Back-end is node express with a postgres database.
 Front-end is react using material ui to create a familiar ui.